Sunday, July 18

 I Need Help: How to Access Abbey Programs Online

 Write our tech support if you need help.
-Please note that this address is monitored before after retreat sessions only.
+Please note that this address is monitored before and after retreat sessions only.

 Vimeo Livestream is an online platform used to broadcast live video recordings.
 You’re probably familiar with it if you’ve ever watched our Thursday and Friday night teachings online.